Taming Text-to-Sounding Video Generation via Advanced Modality Condition and Interaction: Experiments

 \subsection{Case Studies}

 Figure~\ref{fig:teaser} presents case studies that highlight the capabilities of our BridgeDiT model.
-Powered by the combination of our HVGC framework and the DCA fusion mechanism, our model generates high-quality sound videos that are semantically synchronized, temporally synchronized, and highly aligned with the text conditions.
+Powered by the combination of our CRR caption framework and the DCA fusion mechanism, our model generates high-quality sound videos that are semantically synchronized, temporally synchronized, and highly aligned with the text conditions.
 The first case (the blacksmith) showcases precise temporal synchronization, as the visual impact of the hammer striking the iron aligns perfectly with the sharp ``clang" event in the audio spectrogram.
 The second case (the saxophone player) demonstrates strong text alignment; the generated video accurately depicts key entities from the visual prompt, including the ``saxophone" and ``metal drum", while the audio faithfully synthesizes the complex soundscape described in the audio prompt.
-These examples are representative of our model's performance, and we provide a more comprehensive collection of generated videos on our anonymous demo page~\footnote{\url{https://bridgedit-t2sv.github.io}}. \definecolor{mypalelue}{rgb}{0.85, 0.92, 1.0}
+Notably, these two cases represent distinct challenges: the blacksmith involves sparse, impulsive sound events requiring precise temporal alignment, whereas the saxophone scene involves continuous, overlapping audio sources demanding accurate semantic disentanglement---our model handles both effectively.
+We provide more cases in the Appendix~\ref{app:case_study}.